The 20 Best Pore Vacuums, Tested by Editors and Dermatologists

 If you're all about pimple popping videos, this one is for you.
 It comes with a camera (you just sync it up to your phone), so you can see the pore vacuum sucking out your blackheads and whiteheads *really* closely.
 Seriously, you can enlarge the surface of your skin by up to 20 times.
 There are three suction heads to choose from and a range of intensities, so you can customize your treatment.
 That said, this baby is pretty powerful, so it's probably not best for super sensitive skin types.

-Pros: Comes with a camera; Customizable
+What We Love: Comes with a camera; customizable

-Cons: Can bruise sensitive skin
+What We Don't: Can bruise sensitive skin

 Also Recommended